 Mixing zone thickness is used by Summers and Domenico's model to estimate the dilution attenuation factors in the saturated zone.
 The groundwater mixing zone thickness is a measure of the thickness over which COCs mix within the saturated zone, primarily due to water table fluctuations.
 While difficult to estimate accurately, the mixing zone thickness may be approximated based either on photoionization detector (PID) readings, soil concentrations measured in borings extending below the water table or by measuring groundwater concentrations at depths below the water table.
 The 200 cm Tier 1 default value should be considered a minimum.
 The USEPA's Soil Screening Guidance (1996, page 31, Equation 12) contains an equation to calculate the groundwater mixing zone thickness that may be used for Tier 2 evaluation.
-Other procedures for determining the mixing zone thickness may be used with the prior approval of the NDDEQ.
-The mixing zone thickness should not exceed the thickness of the aquifer.
+Other procedures for determining the mixing zone thickness should not exceed the thickness of the aquifer.